coderamen666/srd-v3.5-md/spells/spells-m-o.md

 (maximum eight images total).
 These figments separate from you and remain in a cluster, each within 5 feet of at least one other figment or you.
-You can move into and through a *mirror image.* When you and the *mirror image* separate, observers can't use vision or hearing to tell which one is you and which the image.
+You can move into and through a *mirror image.* When you and the *mirror image* separate, observers can’t use vision or hearing to tell which one is you and which the image.
 The figments may also move through each other.
 The figments mimic your actions, pretending to cast spells when you cast a spell, drink potions when you drink a potion, levitate